jakeyjake88/RemindMe/DesignDocument.md

 * User can create a task manager to store their daily tasks

-* The creator of the task manager should be able to allow other users, upon invitation, to access the task manager.

 * The creator should be able to add a task using a date for which the task is due.

-* The daily tasks page, for sake of length, will only be able to hold 10 tasks per page.

-* The all tasks page will only be able to hold 15 tasks per page.

-* Creator and users should be able to select a RemindMe button for each task, giving them an SMS reminder shortly before the task is due.

 <h2> 4.2.
 Out of Scope</h2>